mpevnev/parsed/README.md

 fail or succeed as usual.
 The input it'll receive will be the result of the last successful parse.

+# Consuming input

+By default all parsers trim away input they parse.
+This can be changed by using `noConsume` method of the Parser class, which makes a new parser that doesn't consume the input it parses.

 # Core parsers

 These are the parsers that are defined in `parsed.core`.

 ## literal

-`auto literal(B, S = string)(S str, bool consumeInput = true, bool caseSensitive = true)`.
+`auto literal(B, S = string)(S str, bool caseSensitive = true)`.

 Matches a literal string.
-Optionally may not consume input and disregard case.
-`.parsed` is the matched string.
+Optionally may disregard case. `.parsed` is the matched string.

 ## fail